 She and her husband, Danny, are the parents of Alana and reside in Lancaster.

-drilling companies in all phases of drilling, including engineering, surveying, permitting, selecting target analyses and appropriate analytical methods in predrilling programs, and assisting with emergency response.
-Moyer was named one of the Pittsburgh
+Marcellus/Utica drilling companies in all phases of drilling, including engineering, surveying, permitting, selecting target analyses and appropriate analytical methods in predrilling programs, and assisting with emergency response.
+He was named one

-As a student, Moyer was an active member of the IUP Ambassadors program, serving as president his junior year.
+As a student, Michael was an active member of the IUP Ambassadors program, serving as president his junior year.
 He has stayed involved with the university by speaking to classes, mentoring students, and attending a variety of campus activities.
-He is on
+He is